storax/cookiecutter-pypackage/README.rst

 Then:

 * Create a repo and put it there.
+* Add your encrypted password for deploy on PyPI to the conf/.travis.yml
 * Add the repo to your Travis CI account.
 * Add the repo to your ReadTheDocs account + turn on the ReadTheDocs service hook.
 * Add the repo to coveralls